 What is embryo adoption and how does embryo adoption work compared to embryo donation?
 Often, a couple or individual receiving donated embryos is considered to be “adopting” the embryos regardless if they are participating in an embryo adoption or embryo donation program.

-In both embryo adoption and embryo donation, patients are able to use donated frozen embryos in hopes of achieving a pregnancy.
+In both embryo adoption and embryo donation, patients can use donated frozen embryos in hopes of achieving a pregnancy.
 However, there are important differences in the process of embryo adoption compared to the process of embryo donation.
 So, what exactly is embryo adoption?
 On this page, we outline the similarities and differences to help you understand whether embryo adoption or embryo donation is right for you.

-To summarize, emrbryo adoption is a bit of a lengthier process than embryo donation and may cost more money.
+To summarize, embryo adoption is a bit of a lengthier process than embryo donation and may cost more money.
 The foundational difference in the process of embryo adoption compared to embryo donation is listed below:

 Embryo adoption views the embryo as a child, typically requiring the recipients to go through a comprehensive legal process to “adopt” the embryo.